TheArkive/ahk-pi/README.md

 There isn't much to setting up the compiler for normal versions of AutoHotkey.
 All versions of AutoHotkey v1 come with a compiler and `.bin` files, and `mpress.exe`.
 These versions of `Ahk2Exe` also work for AutoHotkey v2.
 Just copy `Ahk2Exe.exe` and `mpress.exe` from the AHK v1 compiler folder to the AHK v2 compiler folder.
 Note, DO NOT copy over the `.bin` files from AHK v1 to AHK v2 folders.

 The latest versions of AutoHotkey_H v1 and v2, as of the updating of this document (2014/04/16), both have an updated compiler which already contains `Ahk2Exe.exe`.

+## Fully Portable Mode

+To enable Fully Portable Mode, check the checkbox in the Options tab.
+No admin rights are required in this mode.

+When Fully Portable Mode is enabled, you can middle-click to run your selected AHK scripts on the desktop and in `explorer.exe` file browser windows.
+You can select multiple files if you wish, then middle-click to run them all.
+AHK Portable Installer must be running in the background for Fully Portable Mode to remain active.

+If you want AHK Portable Installer to run on startup, then check the "Run on system startup" checkbox in the Options tab.

+Enabling this mode has the following effects:

+* The main window list is directly used for switching AHK versions.
+Simply double-click an item to make that version "active" for running future scripts.
+* The `Use Ahk2Exe Handler` and `Use AHK Launcher` options in the Basics tab have no effect.
+* The `AHK Launcher` tab has no effect.
+* The first-line version comment in scripts (used by the AHK Launcher to determine which version of AHK to run) is not necessary, since AHK Launcher is not used.
+* The options to show context menu items have no effect.

 ## What AHK Portable Installer does NOT do...